-If there's one thing the world can't stop talking about, it's Mrs. Lincoln and all the money she spent.
+If there's one thing the world can't stop talking about, it's Mrs. Lincoln's spending.

 (Lights down center stage.
 Lights slowly up stage right.
 MIDDLE-AGED ELIZABETH is standing behind MARY LINCOLN, fitting her for a new dress.)